ParthivNaresh/Dogs-ObjectDetection/DataCollection/README.md

 ![picture](https://github.com/ParthivNaresh/Dogs-ObjectDetection-SageMaker/blob/DataAcquisition/DataCollection/Fatkun_03.jpg)

 This step will take a while as you try to collect as much data as possible.
-For organizational purposes keep different folders for each breed, and a separate folder for images with multiple breeds.
+For organizational purposes keep different folders for each breed.
+Download as many images as you want, these models rely on a lot of data so you can't have too much.

+## Creating an S3 Bucket

+Amazon Simple Storage Service (S3) is a way to store data within the AWS ecosystem.
+The AWS Command Line Interface (CLI) and the AWS SDK (Boto3) allow for easy management of this data.
+We'll be using both of these later, but for now we need to create the S3 bucket where all of our dog images will go for easy access.